mdavezac/LaDa/sphinx-doc/source/userguide/dftcrystal/config.rst

 .. _dftcrystal_config_ug:

-Configuring LaDa for CRYSTAL
+Configuring Pylada for CRYSTAL
 ============================

-LaDa calls CRYSTAL_ as an external program.
+Pylada calls CRYSTAL_ as an external program.
 By default, it expects to find the 'crystal', 'Pcrystal', and 'MPPcrystal' programs in your path.
-However, it is possible to configure  this in your ~/.lada file by modifying the global parameter :py:data:`~lada.crystal_program`.
-For instance, one could add in ~/.lada:
+However, it is possible to configure  this in your ~/.pylada file by modifying the global parameter :py:data:`~pylada.crystal_program`.
+For instance, one could add in ~/.pylada:

 >>> crystal_program = "/path/to/crystal"

-In this case, however, LaDa will not be able to differentiate between serial, parallel, and massively parallel version of CRYSTAL_.
-This is affored by defining :py:data:`~lada.crystal_program` as a callable.
+In this case, however, Pylada will not be able to differentiate between serial, parallel, and massively parallel version of CRYSTAL_.
+This is affored by defining :py:data:`~pylada.crystal_program` as a callable.
 By *default*, it is the following:

 .. code-block: python